MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-expedite-updates.md

 - Windows 10/11 Virtual Desktop Access (VDA) per user
 - Microsoft 365 Business Premium

-Beginning in November of 2022, several capabilities for  expedite updates require a license to use Windows Update for Business deployment service (WUfB DS).
-Previously some of these capabilities have been in public preview or available without a WUfB DS license.
+Beginning in November of 2022, the Windows Update for Business deployment service (WUfB DS) license will be checked and enforced for several feature update capabilities.

 | Capability       | Requires license for Windows Update for Business deployment service  |
 |------------------|-----------------------------|